-Now, let’s look at method number two for getting out from under those obligations, the Debt Avalanche method.
-This method approaches your debts completely different.
+Now, let’s look at method number two for getting out from under those obligations – the Debt Avalanche method.
+This method approaches your debts in an entirely different manner.
 Instead of focusing on the psychology of debt reduction, the Debt Avalanche takes a more analytical approach.
-It focuses on strictly the math.
+It focuses strictly on the math.

-For instance, using the exact same numbers as before—a $5,000 car note with a 4.5% interest rate, a $10,000 student loan with a 4.3% interest rate, and a $20,000 credit card balance that has a 14% rate; let’s see what we come up with.
-However, this time instead of focusing on paying off the smallest debt, the Debt Avalanche method factors the interest rate into the equation—which means if you use this approach you are focusing on paying your extra money on the massive credit card debt first.
+For instance, using the exact same numbers as before—a $5,000 car note with a 4.5% interest rate, a $10,000 student loan with a 4.3% interest rate, and a $20,000 credit card balance that has a 14% rate; let’s see the difference.
+However, this time instead of focusing on paying off the smallest debt, the Debt Avalanche method factors the interest rate into the equation—which means if you use this approach, you are focusing on paying your extra money on the massive credit card debt first.

-While it will take longer to begin seeing results, you will usually be able to save money in the long run by eliminating the highest interest rate first.
+While it will take longer to begin seeing results, you are usually able to save money in the long run by eliminating the highest interest rate first.
 Here’s a breakdown of just how much when we compare the two side by side:

 However, remember the Harvard Business study I just mentioned earlier?
 The fact is some people need the motivation of meeting the smaller milestones to feel as though their plan is working.
 How about you?

 Implementing the Debt Avalanche takes a great deal of discipline.
 You will not see results quickly; however, your hard work will pay off in the end.
 Then again, perhaps emotionally shouldering the debt is more than you can handle, and the math doesn’t matter to you.
 In that case, you should definitely consider the Debt Snowball Method.